allright/tarantool/README.md

 # Tarantool

+A few words about [Tarantool](https://tarantool.org): Tarantool is a NoSQL database with in-memory and disk-based storage engines.

+Key features:
+* Fast as hell
+* ACID transactions
+* Secondary indices
+* Onboard Lua scripting
+* Asynchronous master-slave and master-master replication

-This package consists of two modules for [Tarantool](https://tarantool.org) database
+#### This package includes two modules:

-1. TarantoolConnector is iproto tcp connector for communicating with remote tarantool instance.
+1. TarantoolConnector: allows you to communicate with remote tarantool instance.
-2. TarantoolModule is an interface to internal tarantool C API for writing tarantool stored procedures in swift.
+2. TarantoolModule: allows you to write server logic (stored procedures) in swift.

+Follow the examples link below to see how to use it all together.

 ## Package.swift